Munch-Madness/munch_madness_be/README.md

 Error Response (404 Not Found):

-- Description: The requested user was not found.
+- Description: The requested location was not found.
 - Data Format: Error message for human.
 - Status: 404 Not Found
 ```